themattinthehatt/behavenet/docs/source/installation.rst

 1. Set up a virtual environment using Anaconda
 2. Install the BehaveNet and ssm packages
 3. Store user paths in a local json file
-4. Add dataset metadata to a local json file

 Environment setup
 =================